NS&I alternatives

 The ratings are classified slightly differently with each agency, but all generally consider that those with an A rating or above are judged to be of a higher quality.

-All of the top six high street banks get at least an A rating from Moody’s – but offer really pitiful rates.
+All of the top five high street banks get at least an A rating from Fitch’s – but offer some really pitiful rates.

 Should a saver with a large sum decide that they would prefer to use a provider with a minimum A rating, they could miss out on thousands of pounds if they don’t also consider the rate on offer.

 Many of the providers in the best buy tables below choose not to get a credit rating for a variety of reasons.
 Check with the ratings agencies or providers themselves to confirm.
-Contact your adviser or Savings Champion if you need to find providers that do have a good rating.
+Contact your adviser if you need to find providers that do have a good rating.

 Easy access